 On my quest in finding some of the most unique and most beautiful hotels in Switzerland, I came across the charming boutique hotel Relais Castello di Morcote.

-This small boutique hotel is hidden away in the quaint medieval village Vico Morcote, which sits above one of the most photographed villages in Ticino; Morcote.
+The Relais Castello di Morcote is a small boutique hotel hidden away in the quaint medieval village Vico Morcote, which sits above one of the most photographed villages in Ticino; Morcote.
 Both villages are defined by narrow cobbled streets and arcades and of course stunning views across Lake Lugano.

 The boutique hotel Relais Castello di Morcote invites you to slow down

 Already as we were driving up the winding road to the hotel, it felt a bit like entering a parallel world.
 A place where time stood still and everything moves a bit slower.
 Almost like an open invitation for some proverbial ‘Dolce Far Niente’ (sweetness of doing nothing)…

 The boutique hotel Relais Castello di Morcote is named after the nearby medieval castle and disposes of 12 rooms, each with a unique floor plan and slightly different interiors.
 Some even come with a balcony, others with a private garden.
 Both architecture and interior design play a vital role in the ambiance of this unique luxury boutique hotel.

 400 years of history

 As always when visiting historic hotels and hotels housed in historic buildings, I can’t help but wonder ‘What if the walls could talk’?
 More so in this particular case, as most of the history of the Relais Castello di Morcote and the castle itself for that matter are down to myths and legends.

 It is known, however, that the building was originally a convent during the 17th century and later on became the residence of patrician families such as the Duchy of Milan.
 In more recent years it was home to the South California Institute of Architecture, where then young Swiss star architect Mario Botta was a tutor.